rreusser/aaa-algorithm/README.md

 Given function `f(z)`, this module takes as input values `f[i]` tabulated at points `z[i]` and computes a rational approximation using the Adaptive Antoulas-Anderson (AAA) algorithm [\[1\]](#ref1).
 Along with this, the algorithm returns the poles, zeros, and residues of the approximation.

-It's a remarkably effective algorithm [\[2\]](#ref2) which both does its job very well and has also found application in a number of different problems.
+It's a remarkably effective algorithm which both does its job very well and has also found application in a number of different problems like Laplace PDE solvers [\[2\]](#ref2).

 ## Installation